 Saroo and his older brother Guddu (Abhishek Bharate) set out one night to scavenge for money and food for their fatherless family.
 Guddu, at first, tells Saroo he’s too little and must stay at home.
 But a determined Saroo shows Guddu how strong he is.
 He will be a good helper.
 Walking towards the train station, they pass a street vendor and Saroo sees his favorite dessert frying, Jalebi.
 He begs Guddu for a sweet.
-There is no time or money – but this delicacy will prove to be his first clue to finding his way home.
+There is no time or money.
+But this delicacy proves to be his first clue to finding his way home.

 Night falls and a tired little boy can’t go on.
 Guddu tells Saroo to nap on a bench by the train tracks and not to move until he comes back.
 When Saroo awakes, there is no Guddu.
 An empty train sits on the tracks.
 Thinking Guddu must be on the train, Saroo jumps aboard and calls for him.
 The train suddenly starts moving; a panicked little boy’s calls turn to screams.
 The train is deserted.
 His screams go unheard.

 It’s a thousand miles to Calcutta before the train stops.
-There, Saroo is a lost little boy with no older brother to protect him, no mother and no family, alone in a strange city, in the midst of people who don’t speak his language.
+There, Saroo is a lost little boy with no older brother to protect him, no mother, and no family, alone in a strange city, in the midst of people who don’t speak his language.
 He can’t pronounce the name of his city, he can’t tell anyone where home is.
 He is only five.
-He is terrified.
+Saroo is terrified.

 This is trauma.
-Yet, Saroo is a sturdy and determined boy; a determination that got him into trouble, but a determination and resilience that proves to save him.
-His strong spirit also makes it possible to put his terror aside; to go on; to adapt, to “forget” that he is scared without his family; and to take in the love of another mom and dad – because he knew love; he is loving; and he desperately needs safety and love.
+Yet, Saroo is a sturdy and determined boy.
+The determination that got him into trouble, but a determination and resilience that proves to save him.
+His strong spirit also makes it possible to put his terror aside; go on; adapt, “forget” that he is scared without his family.
+And to take in the love of another mom and dad, because he knew love; is loving, and desperately needs safety and love.

-In Calcutta, Saroo has another long but different journey; first living on the streets; then in a shelter for homeless children; finally being groomed for adoption; by a loving Australian couple, Sue (Nichole Kidman) and John Brierley (David Wenham).
+In Calcutta, Saroo has another long but different journey; first living on the streets; then in a shelter for homeless children.
+Finally Saroo’s being groomed for adoption; by a loving Australian couple, Sue (Nichole Kidman) and John Brierley (David Wenham).
 He’s off to Tasmania to begin a new life.
 It’s a happy life, with privilege he never knew; only complicated by the adoption of a brother, Mantosh (Divian Ladwa); traumatized and troubled.

-In every adopted child, memory of the first mother lives in the bones and in the skin, in the wrenching separation – and in a past history if adoption is later than birth.
-Memory exists; even if a good mom comes to take the first mom’s place; even if that baby/child is loved and grows in that new mom’s heart.
+In every adopted child, a memory of the first mother lives in their bones and skin.
+In the wrenching separation.
+And in past history, if the adoption is later than birth.
+Memory exists; even if a good mom comes to take the first mom’s place.
+Even if that baby/child is loved and grows in that new mom’s heart.